BertBallast/screencopy/README.md

 # screencopy
-A screenshot program, with feautures to add arrows and annotations.
+A screenshot program, with features to add arrows and annotations.
 A project intended to check the suitability of the rust language for end-user applications.

 Rust is a system programming language focusing on safety, speed and concurrency.
 The same source code can be compiled under several operating systems.
 Executables run without a separate 'runtime environment'.
 These properties draw my intention.